rug-cit-hpc/league-of-robots/roles/irods/README.md

 can be selected, by assigning `pgsql_server` variable to values `local` or `remote`.

-The iCAT is installed with use of `unattended_install.json.j2` file.
-It can be created either the set role variables, or by you can copying custom file on the `templates/unattended_install.json.j2`.
-The `unattended_install.json.j2` can be also created from existing iCAT server, by
+The iCAT is installed with use of an `unattended_install.json.j2` file.
+This file can either be created by setting role variables, or by copying a custom file to `templates/unattended_install.json.j2`.
+The `unattended_install.json.j2` file can be created from an existing iCAT server using the following procedure:
-- login to the existing iCAT server, under irods service account and run `izonereport > unattended_install.json`
+ - Login to the existing iCAT server,
+ - Switch to the `irods` _service account_ and run
+ - `izonereport > unattended_install.json`
 - the unattended_install.json.j2 will contain two json groups: "icat_server" and the "servers"
 - keep only the icat_server part and remove everything from within except the